nickkunz/treeforestboost/README.md

 <h4> Prediction </h4>

 After we trained the model, we utilize it for making predictions on the test set.
 Note that the 'type' argument is utilized in order to specify the prediction type.
 In this case, the type of prediction we're interested in is classification.
 However, unlike Classification Trees and Random Forest, where our prediction was a factor indicated by the term "class", we need to specify "response" as our prediction in numerical terms.
 Also, because of the application of Boosting, we specify the same number of trees utilized in fitting the model (10,000).
-As a final step in Boosting prediction, we round our results to either 1 or 0. <br><br>
+As a final step in Boosting prediction, we round our results to either 1 or 0.

 ```{r}
 ## boosting prediction